6 Common Air Conditioner Smells Decoded and How to Solve the Issue

 5. Air Conditioner Smells Like Burning Plastic

-If you’re experiencing an air conditioner burning smell or that your air conditioner smells like fish, there could be several things wrong.
+If you’re dealing with an air conditioner burning smell or that your air conditioner smells like fish, there could be a number of things wrong.
 These involve:

 • Broken capacitator that’s overheating the motor.

-• Motor that requires lubrication.
+• Motor that should have lubrication.

 • Broken fan belt.